"Happy Tails & Happy Hearts"

 MaineVu Pedigree Maine Coons

-MTNest Blue Moon of MaineVu and MaineVu Ring O Fire will be strutting their stuff February 24-25 at the Ancient City Cat Clueb in Saint Augustine, Florida..
+CH MTNest Blue Moon of MaineVu and MaineVu Ring O Fire had a ball at the Ancient City Cat Club in Saint Augustine, Florida this past weekend.
+Against super tough competition in the Kitten and Champion class.

 To be added to our waiting list for future litters, please contact us at MaineVu@aol.com or 678-719-8587 daily from 10:00 am to 8:00 pm.